COME SAILING WITH US!

 "It was awesome...absolutely the most adventuresome thing I have done in ages.
 It was spiritually uplifting, being that close to nature."
 Joan H., Wernersville, PA

 Above all, the atmosphere on board is relaxed and unstructured.
 There is no "cruise director" with a long list of scheduled activities.
 If you're the gregarious type, you'll find plenty of group activities to join.
 If you prefer spending your time in quieter pursuits, you'll relish the peacefulness of shipboard life.
 Each evening the boats drop anchor in a harbor.
 Usually there is a short tour of the harbor town the next morning before we sail.
-Please note: the Taber is a non-smoking vessel.
+Please note: the French and the Taber are non-smoking vessels.
 You may smoke when you're ashore and the crew can take you for a row in the evening after we anchor if you want to smoke again.

-- Who-Captain Noah Barnes, his crew and a boatload (22 guests) of recovering people.
+- Who-Captain Noah Barnes and Captain Garth Wells, their crew and a two boatsloads of recovering people.

 - Why: It's so much fun we have to do it again and again and again!

-- How much: A $350 non-refundable deposit due by October 1,2013.
-Balance of $600 is due six weeks before the date of the trip.
+- How much: A $350 non-refundable deposit due by November 30,2014.
+Balance of $650 is due six weeks before the date of the trip.
 Price includes all meals with the exception of Sunday dinner.
 Price does not include travel or crew gratuity.
 Credit Cards accepted.
-Call Jane Barnes at 1-800-999-7352 for reservations.
+Call Jane at the Taber at 1-800-999-7352 or Jenny at the French at 1-800-469-4635for reservations.

 "You have a week of....a chance to think.
 Not worrying about what you're wearing, what you look like, what you're eating, where you're going and you're always surrounded by something beautiful."
 Captain Ellen Barnes, Schooner Stephen Taber.